TTFH/Voxel-Render/README.md

 This is a simple voxel rendering engine written in C++ and OpenGL, it uses conventional rasterization instead of raytracing.

-This program is cross-platform and has been tested on Windows and Linux.
+This program is cross-platform and has been tested on Windows 7, 10, 11 and Linux.
 It can load a scene from a XML file and render voxels (cubes), voxagons (rectangular prisms), transparent water (2D triangle fan), ropes (line strips) and triangular meshes (wait, what?).
 It optionally uses a greedy meshing algorithm to generate the triangular meshes for the voxels, based on the post [Meshing in a Minecraft Game (Part 2)](https://0fps.net/2012/07/07/meshing-minecraft-part-2/) by Mikola Lysenko.
+It also supports Dear ImGui, the amazing GUI library used by Teardown and GTA VI.

 It make use of the following libraries: